Safer Substance Use

 Veins collapse from:

-- Scarring from always shooting in the same place.
+- Scarring from always injecting in the same place.

 - Re-using needles - they are no longer sharp.